Bennie Demps: Second trial and sentence

-After their arrests, Bennie Demps, Harry Mungin and James Jackson were all charged with the first-degree murder of Alfred Sturgis, and this was the second time Demps faced the death penalty, which was reinstated just two months before the killing upon the 1976 landmark ruling of Gregg v.
+After their arrests, Demps, Mungin and Jackson were charged with the first-degree murder of Sturgis, and this was the second time Demps faced the death penalty, which was reinstated just two months before the killing upon the 1976 landmark ruling of Gregg v.
 Georgia.

 The trial of Demps, who was tried together with Jackson and Mungin, was held in early 1978.
-During the trial itself, Larry Hathaway, the prisoner who witnessed the stabbing, was called to court as a witness, but the defence tried to impeach his credibility, arguing that Hathaway was a homosexual and he concocted the testimony to frame the trio in exchange for negotiating a transfer to the prison where his lover, Robert Ziegler, was incarcerated.
+During the trial, Larry Hathaway, the prisoner who witnessed the stabbing, was called as a witness, but the defence tried to impeach his credibility, arguing that Hathaway was a homosexual who concocted the testimony to frame the trio in exchange for a transfer to the prison where his lover, Robert Ziegler, was incarcerated.
 However, the court ruled against the defence and found it irrelevant for the trial.

 On March 16, 1978, the jury found the trio guilty of first-degree murder.
-On the same date of their convictions, the jury recommended life imprisonment for Mungin, while they selected the death penalty for both Demps and Jackson, and the trial judge, Circuit Judge Wayne Carlisie, was slated to formally sentence the trio on a later date.
+On the same date, the jury recommended life imprisonment for Mungin, and the death penalty for Demps and Jackson.
+Circuit Judge Wayne Carlisie scheduled formal sentencing for a later date.

-On April 17, 1978, Demps was sentenced to death for the murder of Alfred Sturgis, marking his second death sentence.
+On April 17, 1978, Demps was sentenced to death for the murder of Sturgis, marking his second death sentence.
 Jackson and Mungin were both sentenced to life imprisonment for their roles in the killing of Sturgis.

 As of 2025, Mungin and Jackson are incarcerated at the Northwest Florida Reception Center and the Martin Correctional Institution respectively.